 - Find our postnatal recipes here.

 How to organize

-Your postnatal support needs to be organised well in advance.
+Your postnatal support needs to be organized well in advance.
 If possible, it should be done around the 33rd week / seventh month of pregnancy.
-A rest and bonding period sounds ideal, beautiful and relevant but may feel unrealistic to make possible.
+A rest and bonding period sounds ideal, beautiful and relevant, but may feel unrealistic to make possible.
 To make it happen, mothers and fathers need to be able to ask for and accept help.
-Read More…
+Read More…here.

 Registration and costs

-If you decide to ask for a dedicated Postnatal helper, you can fill in the registration form here.
+If you decide to ask for a dedicated Postnatal doula, you can fill in the registration form here.
 Our local coordinators will share your request within our local international network via mail and our Facebook group.
-Our network consists of trained by us Postnatal helpers aware of your postnatal needs and our code of conduct.
-Once a suitable helper is found, we recommend having at least two telephone or Skype meetings before you meet in person.
+Our network consists of trained by us Postnatal doulas are aware of your postnatal needs and our code of conduct.
+Once a suitable doula is found, we recommend having at least two telephone or Skype meetings before you meet in person.
 This contact should create mutual understanding and be your chance to agree on practical procedures, what to do or not to do, the boundaries, and timetable.
 Read More…

 Tips, Tricks and Recipes from our Expert professionals for new Parents and their families.

 ABHYANGA SELF-MASSAGE with WARM OIL Abhyanga is a traditional Ayurvedic massage.
 Abhi means “directed towards” and anga means “movement”.
 Abhyanga is a massage with a generous amount of oil.
 It synchronizes with and follows the movements of the blood circulation.
 It...